artilleryio/artillery/examples/cicd/github-actions/README.md

 This repo contains an example for running [Artillery](https://artillery.io/) load tests on GitHub Actions.

+For more details, read the ["Integrating Artillery with GitHub Actions"](https://artillery.io/docs/guides/integration-guides/github-actions.html) section in the Artillery documentation.

 ## Artillery test script

 The [example Artillery script](tests/performance/socket-io.yml) will test a running Socket.IO server.
 You can run the test script and see it in action: https://repl.artillery.io/?s=4ae41a53-1fa7-4256-9d1c-2a80202c1ca2&hR=true